 Besides birth weight and how premature a baby is, an infant may be at heightened risk for ROP if they have endured any of the following:

 - Use of supplemental oxygen after birth

 - Vitamin E deficiency

 During the examination, the doctor will dilate your infant’s pupils with special drops.
 ROP may present at birth, or several weeks later.
 As such, premature infants at risk for ROP should have eyes examinations by an eye specialist a few weeks after being born.
-In particular, infants born at less than 3.3 pounds (1500 grams) and before 31 weeks should routinely receive eye exams to check for the onset of ROP.
+Infants born at less than 3.3 pounds (1500 grams) and before 31 weeks should routinely receive eye exams to check for the onset of ROP.

 The location of the disease is divided by zones centered around the optic nerve:

 - Zone 1 is in the back region of the retina and is the circle with a radius encompassing the optic nerve to twice the distance to the macula.

 - Zone 2 includes the inner border of zone 1 and the outer border that is the distance from the optic nerve to the nasal ora serrata.

 - Zone 3 is from the temporal crescent of the retina anterior to zone 2.